Kotlin Multiplatform Help

 Preview setup

-To enable preview support in your IDE, add the necessary dependencies to the build.gradle.kts file of your KMP module:
+To enable preview support in an existing project, add the necessary dependencies to the build.gradle.kts file of your KMP module:

 1. The annotation dependency for the commonMain source set: the old or the new one, depending on the Compose Multiplatform version.